argoproj-labs/argocd-image-updater/README.md

 it's close to impossible to get such a feature 100% correctly working, because there are so many edge-cases to consider (i.e. possible merge conflicts) and there's no easy way to find out where a certain resource lives in Git when manifests are rendered through a tool.
+We are thinking about how to implement this feature in the meanwhile, but don't expect it before the v1.0 release.

 **How does it persist the changes then?**